lifeiteng/vall-e/README.md

 To avoid abuse, Well-trained models and services will not be provided.

 ## Progress

-**model trained with nano config(about 100x smaller than the paper config) have been able to synthesize human-like speech.**

 <a href="https://www.buymeacoffee.com/feiteng" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 145px !important;" ></a>